samirelanduk/django-track/README.md

 That's it.
 Now you can to whatever URL you chose and see your page views.

-You will notice that every city and country is listed as 'Unknown' as it is however. track only stores IP addresses - location information is calculated from this when the analytics page is loaded, and for this you need to do some additional steps:
+You will notice that every city and country is listed as 'Unknown' as it is however. track only stores hashed IP addresses - location information is calculated from this when the request comes in, and to do this, a geolocation binary needs to be installed:

 7. Download two geolocation binaries from [this page](https://dev.maxmind.com/geoip/geoip2/geolite2/), - the city and countries binaries specifically.
 8. Put them somewhere in your system.